arineng/jcrvalidator/README.md

   * Small fix to bin/jcr to capture exit codes properly
   * Small enhancement to bin/jcr to suck in multiple JSON files
   * At present, this software is ahead of the specification.
+* 0.5.2 - NOT YET RELEASED
+  * Added -J command line option
-The current version of the JCR specification can be found [here](http://tools.ietf.org/html/draft-newton-json-content-rules-05)
+  * Changed command line option -s to -S to be more consistent The current version of the JCR specification can be found [here](http://tools.ietf.org/html/draft-newton-json-content-rules-05)